data-6-berkeley/su22/syllabus.md

 The Summer 2022 version of Data 6 is based on [Data 94](http://data94.org/), created and taught by [Suraj Rampure](https://rampure.org/) in Spring 2021 at UC Berkeley, and the Summer 2021 version of [Data 6](http://data6.org/su21/), taught by Ian Castro and Isaac Merritt.
 Data 6 and Data 94 are loosely based on Data C6, taught by Ian Castro in Summer 2020 at UC Berkeley, which in turn was based on Data 8R, taught by Henry Milner in Summer 2017, also at UC Berkeley.
 These classes were based on [Data 8](http://data8.org/) at UC Berkeley.

-For Summer 2022, Professors [Lisa Yan](https://www2.eecs.berkeley.edu/Faculty/Homepages/yanlisa.html) and [Deborah Nolan](https://statistics.berkeley.edu/people/deborah-nolan) have updated some of the curriculum and assignments, with help from Will Furtado, Kevin Miao and James Weichert.
+For Summer 2022, Professors [Lisa Yan](https://www2.eecs.berkeley.edu/Faculty/Homepages/yanlisa.html) and [Deborah Nolan](https://statistics.berkeley.edu/people/deborah-nolan) have updated some of the curriculum and assignments with collaboration with faculty at Tuskegee University and with help from Will Furtado, Kevin Miao and James Weichert.

 When creating Data 6, we've referred to the materials of several other courses: